Colorado Avalanche–Detroit Red Wings brawl: Aftermath

 Mike Vernon, who won his 300th career game, believed the brawl-filled game "brought the Red Wings together" in time for the playoffs.
 Red Wings broadcaster Ken Kal surmised that the game was a turning point as far as the team's success went.
 Colorado head coach Marc Crawford, meanwhile, wondered why McCarty did not receive a game misconduct for his largely one-sided instigation and subsequent fight with Lemieux (McCarty received a double-minor for roughing for that incident, and also received a fighting major later in the game).
 Subsequently, Avalanche right winger Mike Keane criticized Draper for having McCarty fight on his behalf.

-A similar free-for-all between the teams took place on May 22, during Game 4 of the Western Conference Finals at Joe Louis Arena, when during a penalty-filled game, Crawford was seen screaming obscenities at Red Wings head coach Scotty Bowman across the glass separating the two benches.
+A similar free-for-all between the teams took place on May 22, during game four of the Western Conference finals at Joe Louis Arena, when during a penalty-filled game, Crawford was seen screaming obscenities at Red Wings head coach Scotty Bowman across the glass separating the two benches.
 Bowman then told Crawford, "I knew your father before you did, and I don't think he'd be very proud of how you're acting."
 The Wings won that game 6–0 and went on to win the series in six games, en route to capturing the Stanley Cup.
 Crawford was fined $10,000 for the tirade.

-The next season during a game on November 11, 1997 between the two teams, McCarty and Lemieux began to throw punches seconds after the opening faceoff, much to the delight of the Joe Louis Arena crowd.
+The next season during a game on November 11, 1997, between the two teams, McCarty and Lemieux began to throw punches seconds after the opening faceoff, much to the delight of the Joe Louis Arena crowd.

 On April 1, 1998, Joe Louis Arena was the site of another Avs-Wings brawl.
 This time Patrick Roy challenged and then squared off with Chris Osgood at center ice.
 The referees called more severe penalties this time, as Roy and Osgood both received minor, major, misconduct, and game misconduct penalties.
 The two teams combined for 46 penalties totaling 228 minutes.
-The Wings won the game 2–0, and would go on to win the second consecutive Stanley Cup.
+The Wings won the game 2–0, and would go on to win its second consecutive Stanley Cup.

 The game and brawl is considered a defining moment in modern hockey history.
 However, as players began to leave each team through free agency, trades or retirements, the rivalry began to die down.